Frequently Asked Questions (FAQs)

 Contractors will ensure that vacated laboratory spaces have been decontaminated and can be returned to unrestricted use.
 EH&S will also verify.

-EH&S and/or assigned EHS Specialist will be available to answer technical questions regarding UCSF policies and procedures as well as regulatory issues in all cases.
+EH&S and/or assigned DSA is available to answer technical questions regarding UCSF policies and procedures as well as regulatory issues in all cases.